protontypes/open-sustainable-technology/README.md

 ## Climate Change

-> The long-term alteration of Earth’s climate, including average weather patterns and global temperatures.
+> The long-term alteration of Earth's climate, including average weather patterns and global temperatures.

 ### Earth and Climate Modeling